diellidemjaha/Hostelator/README.md

 # Hostelator
 Hostelator is a full-stack web application that allows users to explore and list apartments.
 The backend is built with Laravel, providing a robust MVC architecture, while the frontend is developed using ReactJS.
-The application utilizes a MySQL database to store and manage data.
+The application utilizes a MySQL database to store and manage data.It uses REST API to fetch data from the server.

 ## Getting Started
 Follow these steps to initialize and run the Hostelator application on your local machine.